shotastage/frappuccino-ui/docs/WhipViewStack.md

 }
 ```

-Without **WLViewStack**, this process is generally written as follows.
+Without **WhipViewStack**, this process is generally written as follows.
 It is simple & easy to create a new UIView or inherited class instance and add its subview respectively.
 However, in large app, UI structure is too complicated to trace and manage UIs.
 Thus, using **WLViewStack** realize efficent UI composing.